-The IRONMAN World Championships will be held in Kona on Saturday October 8.
+The IRONMAN World Championships is being held in Kona on Saturday October 8, 2016.
 As the athletes have landed on the big island of Hawaii to prepare for the year’s greatest race, we are now getting into championship mode.

 Team Wurtele is composed of Heather and Trevor Wurtele.
 Both are among the best long-distance triathletes and are many times IRONMAN champions.

 The Wurteles are a unique triathlon couple.
 They didn’t meet while racing triathlon, they discovered this sport together and now they do it for a living.
 Most importantly, they keep their feet on the ground and that’s what we like about them.

 Give yourself a few minutes to read Heather’s latest blog post below.
 This isn’t an ordinary inspirational speech, as she describes motivation like no one else does.

 Meet the Wurteles, visit their website and wish them the best of luck on their next race.

 If you are a tad sarcastic and cynical like myself, then the words in the title of this blog may trigger a bit of an "oh puke" reaction, yet if deep down you are a bit of a softy who likes inspirational shit, then this blog post is for you!

 After the 70.3 in Oceanside this year I was asked to give a talk to a group of high school girls on a pretty high level soccer team, whose coaches felt they needed a little inspiration to keep them going through the off season.
 High school girls scare me, as does public speaking, but I channeled my post-race energy into preparing a few things to say.
 Turns out these girls were super cool and engaged, and the feedback I got made me think that the points I touched on would be useful to a wider audience.
 Like for instance the incredible world-wide following of the Team Wurtele blog!
 Ha ha.

 Anyway, the context is on how to stay motivated to keep working at your goals.